HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v.1.5.1, p.
 172 “Impetuous”):** “If during the Declare Charges & Charge Reactions sub-phase of its turn, a unit that includes one or more Impetuous models is able to declare a charge, it must make a Leadership test.
 If this test is failed, the unit must declare a charge.
 If this test is passed, the unit may act as normal.”

 *REGLA ORIGINAL (Rulebook p.
-172):* “**Impetuous**
-The eagerness of brash and brave warriors can lead them into foolish charges.
+172 "Impetuous"): The eagerness of brash and brave warriors can lead them into foolish charges.
 If during the Declare Charges & Charge Reactions sub-phase of its turn, a unit that includes one or more Impetuous models is able to declare a charge, roll a D6.
 On a roll of 1-3, the unit must declare a charge.
-On a roll of 4+, the unit may act as normal.”
+On a roll of 4+, the unit may act as normal.”*
 </div>

 El rasgo **impetuoso** deja de depender de azar puro y pasa a un **chequeo de Liderazgo**: unidades disciplinadas podrán contenerse, mientras que tropas con Ld bajo lo sufrirán más.